app-sre/mb-k8s/README.md

 # mb k8s

 This is a quick wrapper of [mb  load tester](https://github.com/jmencak/mb) on a kubernetes job that can run in parallel.
+The job spec includes an antiaffinity rule to force the pods to be scheduled in different nodes.
 Once the jobs are done, the results will be sent into a S3 bucket but mb can consume multiple result files to create a single report or a single plot.
 The [runner script](./attack.sh) is prepared to sent partial results if process is terminated via `SIGINT` or `SIGTERM` but kubernetes seems to delete jobs forcibly and reports won't be sent to S3 in that case.
 At least, we have a kill switch for the tests.

 In order to run the tests, a helm v3 [chart](./helm/mb-k8s) has been provided.
 In order to deploy it:
 ```